-15.3 The prohibition against non-discriminatory harassment does not, in any way, prohibit appropriate supervisors in the MDTA Police from conducting any inquiry into the performance or misconduct of personnel, nor does the prohibition against non-discriminatory harassment excuse any personnel from obeying lawful orders or commands of any supervisors of the MDTA Police.5
+15.1 Personnel shall not engage in any form of nondiscriminatory harassment of another employee.
+Nondiscriminatory harassment is defined as: the use of force, threat, or coercion to abuse, intimidate, or aggressively dominate others.
+The prohibition against nondiscriminatory harassment does not, in any way, prohibit appropriate supervisors in the MDTA Police from conducting any inquiry into the performance or misconduct of personnel, nor does the prohibition against non-discriminatory harassment excuse any personnel from obeying lawful orders or commands of any supervisors of the MDTA Police.5